What travel insurance do I need when visiting Estonia?

-Schengen travel insurance will also be required: it must be able to cover costs of repatriation and emergency medical expenses up to a minimum of 30,000 Euros.
-Evidence of travel insurance for Estonia will be requested upon issuance of your visa.
+Schengen travel insurance will also be required: it must be able to cover costs of repatriation and emergency medical expenses up to a minimum of €30,000.
+Evidence of travel insurance for Estonia will be requested as part of your application.

 As well as enabling you to obtain your visa, it may also prove very useful in the event of accident or illness, for example.
-You can also combine it with specific coverage options: care for children under the age of 18, assistance with sending urgent messages, advance emergency return of the insured party, etc. You will be able to travel with full peace of mind and take full advantage of your stay.
+You can also combine it with specific coverage options: care for children under the age of 18, assistance with sending urgent messages, advance emergency return of the insured party, and more.
+You will be able to travel with full peace of mind and take full advantage of your stay.

 How to get to Estonia

-By car: you can easily get to Estonia from Germany, Denmark and Sweden (from Helsinki or Stockholm), and then take a ferry to Tallinn.
+By car: you can easily get to Estonia from Germany, Denmark, and Sweden (from Helsinki or Stockholm), and then take a ferry to Tallinn.
 Night crossings are available, allowing you to arrive in Estonia well-rested.

 Advice on health and vaccinations

 There are no compulsory vaccinations for visiting Estonia.
-However, the following vaccinations are advised: hepatitis A and B, diphtheria-tetanus-pertussis-polio and typhoid.
+However, the following vaccinations are advised: hepatitis A and B, diphtheria, tetanus, pertussis, polio, and typhoid.
 In addition, if you are considering taking a trip to the countryside, it is recommended that you be vaccinated against Central European tick-borne encephalitis.

 The best season for visiting Estonia is summer, especially between mid-June and the end of August.
 Situated close to the Baltic Sea, Estonia rarely experiences extremely cold winters.
-Nevertheless, during this season the days are very short (6 hrs in late December).
+Nevertheless, during this season the days are very short (6 hours in late December).

-It can be very hot in summer, even upwards of 30°C, and during this season Estonians spend most of their time outside.
+It can be very hot in summer, even upwards of 30°C, and during this season, Estonians spend most of their time outside.

 Visitors from all over the world are slowly discovering the magic of Estonia.
 For many years ignored, the country is now opening itself up to tourism and revealing its wonders.
-During your stay, there are certain features of this fascinating destination that you cannot miss.
+During your stay, there are certain features of this fascinating destination that you cannot miss :

 - Estonia’s biggest island, Saaremaa, is perfect for a stay in nature.
 Walk along its beaches and go in search of its traditional villages.
-Another island ready to welcome you for an equally peaceful visit is Hiiumaa; located 22km from the mainland, it is especially known for its sizable bird sanctuary.
+Another island ready to welcome you for an equally peaceful visit is Hiiumaa.
+Located 22km from the mainland, it is especially known for its sizable bird sanctuary.

 - Get your fill of nature at the heart of the Lahemaa National Park, situated in the north of Estonia.
 Allow plenty of time for the trip in order to enjoy a complete change of scenery and some magnificent landscapes.
-There you will be able to see huge waterfalls, lakes, rivers and marshes.
+There you will be able to see huge waterfalls, lakes, rivers, and marshes.
 Another national park worth a visit is Soomaa.
 According to legend, witches hide in the heart of the marshes.
 It is possible to camp there.
 Note that canoes and haabjas (traditional boats) are the only means of reaching the park.

 - Do you like nature?
 Then you absolutely must visit Abruka.
 This island notably features a zoological park and botanical reserve (only open in summer).